 Work experience will also form part of your study programme.

 Assessment will include a variety of methods such as assignments, exam and practical assessments..

 There will be an additional cost for uniforms.

 You could consider progressing to a Foundation Degree in Hospitality Management.

-This course prepares you for a wide variety of more senior roles such as sous chef.
+This course prepares you for a wide variety of more senior roles in fine dining establishments.